dyninst/dyninst/docs/dyninstAPI/public/BPatch_point.h.rst

   .. cpp:function:: BPatch_basicBlock* getBlock()

-    BPatch_point::getBlock  Returns block to which this point belongs if such a block exists  For example, function entry points do not have blocks associated with them.
+    Returns the block to which this point belongs, if it exists.

+    For example, function entry points do not have blocks associated with them.

   .. cpp:function:: void* getAddress()

-    Return the address of the first instruction at this point.
+    Returns the address of the first instruction at this point.

   .. cpp:function:: const BPatch_memoryAccess* getMemoryAccess()